 The typical tour lasts about two hours, but you're never far from an exit, should you need to leave.

 Be prepared for uneven floors, and bring a flashlight.
-Because the floors are natural, there is dirt and sometimes mud puddles, so wear sturdy old shoes.
+Because the floors are natural, there is dirt and sometimes mud puddles, so wear sturdy old shoes or rubber boots.

 Kids and the kids at heart can have a blast exploring passages on a tour.
 Kids should be supervised by an accompanying adult, and they need to be able to use ladders safely-- they should not be carried.